TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/configuration/processors/avro.md

 ### to_json

 Converts Avro documents into a JSON structure.
-This makes it easier to manipulate the contents of the document within Benthos.
+This makes it easier to manipulate the contents of the document within Tyk Streams.
 The encoding field specifies how the source documents are encoded.